 - Learn about — and Advocate for — Collaboration, Development, Diversity and Inclusion.
-This year’s Asian/Pacific American Heritage Month theme, “Advancing Leaders Through Collaboration,” encourages local and national governments to prioritize collaboration, development and training of Asian/Pacific Americans in leadership to promote diversity, inclusion and career advancement.
+The 2023 Asian/Pacific American Heritage Month theme, “Advancing Leaders Through Opportunity,” builds on previous themes and encourages local and national governments to prioritize collaboration, development and training of Asian/Pacific Americans in leadership to promote diversity, inclusion and career advancement.
 The Academy’s Inclusion, Diversity, Equity and Access (IDEA) Action Plan is a sustainable, living document designed to move the dietetics profession towards an increasingly welcome and inclusive future.
 Through collaboration with Asian/Pacific American nutrition and dietetics professionals, the Academy continues to support its vision of a world where all people thrive through the transformative power of food and nutrition.
 As such, we support legislation designed to eliminate racial and ethnic health disparities and chronic disease.

 - See a Registered Dietitian Nutritionist.
 Whether you are looking to support your personal or family health, help manage a disease or condition, improve physical performance in athletics or for any other nutrition and wellness goal, use Find a Nutrition Expert to locate an RDN offering in-person or telehealth services in your area.
 For nutrition information tailored to Asian Americans and Pacific Islanders, check out the resources offered by the Academy’s Asian Americans and Pacific Islanders Member Interest Group.

 Recommended Asian American and Pacific Islander Heritage Month websites:

 - Asian American and Pacific Islander Heritage Month Resources